Testimonials

 Chef

-This is Chef Zak’s third year keeping NSA’s community well fed.
+When Chef Zak arrived at the Academy in the spring of 2018, he immediately had an incredible positive impact on nutritional health of our student athletes.
 Chef Zak has trained at Le Cordon Bleu and loves introducing our students and staff as well as lucky guests to new cuisine, be it Thai, Italian or French.
 He has a love for patisseries so there are lots of delicious things on the dessert menu as well.
 Zak travels on many of the training camps with the student athletes to ensure everyone eats properly and does meal prep and planning with the coaches for away race series throughout the year.
 Zak lives in Collingwood with his wife and daughter.
 He hopes this year to be able to once again host the fun and delicious Friday Night Family Dinners!

 Robert Pierce